timothybrown/BSEC-Conduit/readme.md

   - Added code to set a custom process name.
 This allows the program to show up in tools such as `top` by process name: `bsec-conduit` vs `python3 /path/to/bsec-conduit`.
   - A bit more code cleanup.
+- v0.3.4: 2018.11.16
+  - Reimplemented the way we generate the MQTT client ID to be more distro agnostic.
+  We first try to pull a system serial number out of the device tree.
+If that fails we try to get the last eight characters of a universal MAC address through the uuid.getnode() function.
+If *that* fails we fallback on a CRC32 of the system hostname.
+  - Fixed a bug in the config parser.
+  - Added some additional checks and messages to the installer.
+  - Moved the Systemd service template from `installer.py` into a file named `systemd-template`.

 # BSECLibrary
 Uses the Bosch BSEC sensor fusion library to retrieve and process data from a BME680 sensor.